Gaia-Q-Data-Governance/AGAD-FRAMEWORK/README.md

-# Introduction to the AGAD-ID System and its Lifecycle Frameworkç
+# Introduction to the AGAD-ID System and its Lifecycle Framework

 # AGAD Framework (Aircraft Generative Algorithm Development)